statofu/statofu-blog/20230513/README.md

 # Tired of Redux, Recoil, MobX, Zustand, Jotai and Valtio?
 Time to explore another way of state management

-After my writing frontend code for seven more years, finalizing projects, having rethinks, I feel more and more confident that some of the things being used on a daily basis should be questioned, one of which is today's widely-accepted practices in **state management** 🙏.
+After my writing frontend code for seven more years, finalizing projects, having rethinks, I feel more and more confident that some of the things being used on a daily basis should be questioned, one of which is about today's widely-accepted practices in **state management** 🙏.
 I would sharing some thoughts by this article for an exploration.

 ## Why not to stick with Redux, Recoil, MobX, Zustand, Jotai or Valtio

 By now, especially in React, there have been many libraries of state management.
 So, to clearly describe the problems, I would start the topic with the libraries in React.

 Firstly, let's see Redux.
-When a simple action changes one state, what one state it changes can be understood clearly by only checking the slice in which it is declared.
+When a simple action changes one state, what one state it changes can be understood clearly by only checking in which slice it is declared.
 That's good:

 ```ts
 const checkboxSlice = createSlice({